garrettw/vitals/README.md

 Then Neat 2.0 came out and introduced me to the concept of a push-left grid being better than the old half-gutter grid I had originally written for Vitals.
-Because Neat is still sticking to a float-based grid, I adapted the push-left concept to flexbox to make the current Vitals Grid system.
+Because Neat is still sticking to a float-based grid, I adapted the push-left concept to flexbox to make the current Vitals Flex system.

-You'll notice that there's no compiled version of the grid system.
+You'll notice that there's no compiled version of the layout systems.
 That's intentional; my entire purpose for making it was for it to be used with Sass to generate grid code for semantic CSS selectors.
 That's just not possible with pure CSS.
 So if you want a pure CSS flexbox grid system, check out [Batch](http://martskin.github.io/batch/).